 Set up Medical ID on your iPhone by opening the Health App and selecting Medical ID at the bottom.
 Ensure that Show When Locked is enabled, as this will display your information on the lock screen in case of emergency.

 Aside from adding the relevant pieces of information, it is crucial to add Emergency Contacts as well.
+It’s also a good idea to tweak iPhone settings for better sleep.

 9. Configure Emergency SOS